glennsantos/Book-Notes/Nonviolent Communication.md

 *Defuse stress by empathizing with others.*

-Buber posits that human growth occurs through a meeting between two individuals who express themselves vulnerably and authentically in what he termed an “I-Thou” relationship.
+Buber posits that human growth occurs through a meeting between two individuals who express themselves vulnerably and authentically in what he termed an "I-Thou” relationship.

 ----